ScoreUnder/canti-bot/README.md

 2. Copy `application.conf.example` and name it `application.conf`
 3. Edit `application.conf`, filling in `token` with the bot's token from the developer portal.
 Quotes are required.
 4. Again edit `application.conf`, changing `owner` to your own Discord user ID.
 No quotes here.
 5. Run the bot with `sbt run`.
-If you don't have scala and sbt installed, you can instead download the jar from the [releases][releases] page and run it with `java -jar bot-prod*.jar`
+If you don't have scala and sbt installed, you can instead download the jar from the [releases][releases] page and run it with `java -jar canti-bot-assembly-*.jar`
 6. Done!

 ## Can I report a bug?